 History of Lythe Hill

 The main hotel is comprised of converted farm barns, cattle sheds, milking parlours and stalls.
 The Grade 2 listed Tudor Farm House dates back to 1475 and most of its original character features still remain.
 Original beams have been retained, as has the original oak door which served as the main entrance to the house.
-Once the centre of a large estate, this is now our renowned Restaurant and houses four individual bedrooms and suites (named after Henry VIII and three of his unfortunate wives).
+Once the centre of a large estate, this is now our renowned Restaurant and houses four individual bedrooms and suites.

 A Bygone Era